-All of the professional staff involved in Coram Ambitious for Adoption RAA hold relevant qualifications including a: CQSW, Dip SW, Degree, or Masters level Social Work qualification.
+All Social Work staff and managers in the Voluntary Adoption Agency and Coram Ambitious for Adoption Regional Adoption Agency hold relevant professional qualifications including a: CQSW, DipSW, Degree or Masters level Social Work qualification.
 All Social Work staff are registered with Social Work England and have an enhanced DBS check.